MetPX/sarracenia/docs/source/Explanation/sarra.rst

 Overview
 ========

-**MetPX-Sarracenia** is a command line service to download files as they are made available.
-One can subscribe to a Sarracenia enabled web server (called a data pump) and select data to stream from it, using linux, Mac, or Windows. but it's more than that, because:
+**MetPX-Sarracenia** is a configuration file and command line driven service to download files as they are made available.
+One can subscribe to a Sarracenia enabled web server (called a data pump) and select data to stream from it, using linux, Mac, or Windows.
+More than that:

 *  It avoids people having to poll the web server to know if their data is there yet.
    (can be 100x less work for client and server from just this.)